 2. Lodging significantly higher (20% or more) than the federal per diem may be acceptable when

 a. there is a justifiable business purpose pre-approved by the campus CFO or designee, or

 b. it enables the employee to gain professional benefits due to interaction with other attendees, or

 c. it results in a lower overall trip cost to USNH as a result of reduced transportation or other costs.

 3. The cost of lodging for overnight travel within 50 miles of the traveler's place of business is not an allowable cost unless the circumstances necessitating such overnight travel are fully documented with a compelling business purpose approved in writing by the department head responsible for authorizing the travel.
 Potential criteria for approval may include extremely late night or early morning job responsibilities or excessive travel time due to extreme traffic or weather conditions.

 4. When possible, reservations should be made as far in advance as needed to take advantage of advance purchase discounts or special conference rates.

 5. Travelers should inquire while making reservations as to the availability of exemption from state rooms tax for employees of educational institutions.
-A copy of USNH state exemption letters may be obtained from the USNH Purchasing Office in advance of travel if required by the hotel.
+A copy of USNH state exemption letters may be obtained from the USNH Procurement Services Office in advance of travel if required by the hotel.

 6. When traveling to a conference, USNH assumes travelers will stay at the hosting hotel even if the rate exceeds the federal lodging per diem rate for the area.
 If there is a choice of hosting hotels, travelers are expected to stay at the least expensive property.